 - Critical race theory, critical theory, cultural studies, educational policy and reform in urban contexts, history curriculum, educational movements and education in the U.S. south and global south

-Kristen L. Buras is an assistant professor in the Department of Educational Policy Studies at Georgia State University in Atlanta.
+Kristen L. Buras is an associate professor in the Department of Educational Policy Studies at Georgia State University in Atlanta.
 She was a Wisconsin-Spencer Fellow and received her doctorate in curriculum and instruction from the University of Wisconsin-Madison.
 She is co-author of Pedagogy, Policy and the Privatized City: Stories of Dispossession and Defiance from New Orleans (2010), which received recognition for its outstanding contribution to the field from the Curriculum Studies Division of the American Educational Research Association (AERA).

 She is also the author of Rightist Multiculturalism: Core Lessons on Neoconservative School Reform (2008) and co-editor of The Subaltern Speak: Curriculum, Power and Educational Struggles (2006).

 Her work has been published in Harvard Educational Review, Educational Policy, Race Ethnicity and Education, Comparative Education, Berkeley Review of Education, and in numerous edited books.
 Her forthcoming book is entitled Charter Schools, Race and Urban Space: Where the Market Meets Grassroots Resistance (2014).